cryptomiles-dev/Parrot-Security-MiniTower/Updating-Upgrading.md

-The device can be easily updated/upgraded using the standard Kali update/upgrade commands.
+Parrot OS can be easily upgraded using the following commands.
+Note we use
+`apt parrot-upgrade` instead of `apt upgrade` as  Parrot OS has its own upgrade wrapper for apt.

 `sudo apt update`
-`sudo apt upgrade -y`
+`sudo apt parrot-upgrade -y`

 After this the system is fully updated.